 City council parks officer Anita Robinson said a combination of warm weather and rotting bread may be spreading the disease.

-It was not considered dangerous to humans, Defra said.'Enough food'
+It was not considered dangerous to humans, Defra said.

 Dead ducks have been spotted in the lake since mid-July, leaving just 19 at Ms Robinson's last count.

 She said three weeks of sunny weather had dried up a brook flowing into the park's lakes, causing the water to become stagnant.

 Bread thrown into the lake rots and collects the botulism bacteria in the water.
 Ducks dive to the bottom for the mouldy bread, causing the disease to spread faster, she said.

 "Let the disease go; let the bacteria go so all the ducks can be healthy," she said.